ahstat/ahstat.github.io/_posts/2017-2-11-Optimizing-GMM-using-EM.md

 $$H(\theta | \theta_0) \geq H(\theta_0 | \theta_0).$$

-This induces a method to increase log-likelihood of the dataset.
+This induces a method to increase log-likelihood of the dataset, described in the next section.
-We let

 ## What is EM algorithm?

+Here formal writting and proof.